Code-Institute-Submissions/DentalCare/README.md

 10. A blue button should appear to click: **Make Public**.
 11. Another blue button should appear to click: **Open Browser**.

-To clone this project from GitHub:

-1. This project uses the **Code Institute Student Template** found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
-2. Click **Use this template** and give your repository a name.
-3. Follow this link tot he [Project GitHub repository](https://github.com/SamiIshmael/DentalCare).
-4. Using the right hand menu, click the Code drop-down and select either "Clone" or "Download".
-5. Selecting the Clone HTTPs section, copy the clone URL for the repository.
-6. In your local IDE open Git Bash.
-7. Change the current working directory to the location where you want the cloned directory to be made.
-8. Type `git clone`, and then paste the URL you copied in Step 3.
-9. To run a front-end (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:<br /> `python3 -m http.server`<br />
-10. A blue button should appear to click: **Make Public**.
-11. Another blue button should appear to click: **Open Browser**.

 ## Credits